 The new Saint Nicholas National Shrine at the World Trade Center replaces a church, built in 1916, destroyed in the September 11, 2001 terrorist attacks.
 The new church, which is located at the eastern end of Liberty Park, includes a meditation/bereavement space and a community center for visitors.

-We are providing structural design, façade engineering, and blast design services to the Greek Orthodox Archdiocese of America and Santiago Calatrava Architects & Engineers for the facility, scheduled for completion in 2021.
+We are providing structural design, façade engineering, and blast design services to the Greek Orthodox Archdiocese of America and Santiago Calatrava Architects & Engineers for the facility, which was consecrated in July 2022.

 - The structure is composed mainly of reinforced concrete and features an exposed structural steel dome over the nave, which consists of 40 separate ribs that cover a span of 55 feet.
 A concrete drum at the main roof level supports this expansive dome.